"Thinking Quantum": Lectures on Quantum Theory: Continuous Quantum Systems

-Classical mechanics can be reformulated using a quantity called the \emph{Hamiltonian}.
-This is basically the total energy of the system, usually written as \emph{kinetic energy} plus \emph{potential energy }and in terms of the \emph{canonical coordinates}, $q$ and $p$, which in the simplest cases represent position and momentum respectively.
+Classical mechanics can be reformulated using a quantity called the \emph{(classical) Hamiltonian} .
+This is basically the total energy of the system, usually written as \emph{kinetic energy } plus \emph{potential energy }and in terms of the \emph{canonical coordinates} $q$ and $p$.
+Here we will consider the case where $q$ and $p$ represent position and momentum respectively, and therefore we will label them $x$ and $p$ instead.

-Since we have limited time, and we are interested in quantum mechanics and not classical mechanics, we will no go over the Hamiltonian formulation in detail.
-We will instead just note that the Hamiltonian is generally of the form
+The \emph{phase space} of the system consists of all the possible values of the canonical coordinates; for a particle, the phase space includes both ``actual'' space (all the values of $x$) and \emph{momentum space} (all the values of $p$).

-where $T$ is the kinetic energy, $V$ is the potential energy, and $m$ is the mass of the particle.
-Using this expression we can then get the time evolution of the system, that is, the \emph{derivatives }of $q$ and $p$ with respect to time $t$:
+Since we have limited time, and we are interested in quantum mechanics and not classical mechanics, we will not go over the Hamiltonian formulation in detail.
+Instead, we will just review certain important definitions and results.